What corporate data tells us about future M&A activity

 Finally, those in the bottom left are potential targets (lower M&A score, lower market cap).

 Tech, life sciences, consumer and mining in the spotlight

-The charts below pick out the three sectors (tech, consumer and life sciences) that show the greatest potential for deal activity.
+The charts below pick out the four sectors (tech, consumer, life sciences, and mining and metals) that show the greatest potential for deal activity.